Therapy Alone is Not Enough In the Mental Health Space—Here’s Why Behavior Analysts Deserve a Seat at the Table

 Our role as behavior analysts can be generalized to any population (with the right training).
 We can teach skills to anyone, anywhere—because that’s the heart of our training.

-Let’s also be clear—most behavior analysts still work primarily in the autism field, either because they don’t realize they can branch out or because they choose not to.
+Let’s also be clear—most behavior analysts still work primarily in the autism field, either because they don’t realize they can branch out or because they want to solely support Autism.
 Training in mental health, emotional regulation, and even abuse is often missing from traditional behavior analysis programs.
 So, being a behavior analyst alone does not automatically qualify someone to work in the mental health and wellness space.
 Adequate training and supervision are still essential.

-As a holistic and trauma-informed behavior analyst who values inclusion and mental health, my passion isn’t just exclusive to Autism, its inclusive to anyone who’s ever felt rejected, unseen, or left out.
+As a holistic and trauma-informed behavior analyst who values inclusion and mental health, my passion isn’t just exclusive to Autism, its inclusive to anyone who’s ever felt stuck, rejected, unseen, or left out.
 I don’t know about you, but that includes a lot of people who could use our help.
 Will you join me in this movement of creating space for behavior analysts in the mental health and wellness field?
+You can start by sharing this article and speaking up.

 You might be wondering—what exactly is therapeutic coaching?
 I use this term to label my services because my approach combines two unique backgrounds: trauma-informed care and my experience as a behavior analyst teaching life skills to children and and adults, and training parents and educators.
 My training and services goes beyond simply collecting data or analyzing behavior patterns.
 It’s about creating a safe space where your discomforts, triggers, and avoidance behaviors are understood—and where you feel truly heard and seen.